Sonic Mini 4K: Unboxing•

-The Allen wrench included in the toolbox is intended for unscrewing and tightening the build platform while performing the Z-axis Calibration test.
+The Allen wrench included in the toolbox is intended for unscrewing and tightening the building plate while performing the Z-axis Calibration test.

 Before printing, add the feet pads onto your device.
 These work to reduce vibrations, adding more stability during the printing process.

 The plastic funnel is used for filtering out the excess resin after printing.
 Simply place the plastic funnel on top of the resin bottle cap, then pour the resin back into the bottle.

 Sonic Mini 4K only supports USB drive file transfer.
 The USB is used to store your 3D printing file.
 Plug it into your Sonic Mini 4K and you’re good to go.

 The backup screws are intended for the building plate.

 Click here to learn about the hardware and components of your Sonic Mini 4K.

 In this article, we'll teach you how you can connect and set up the resin profiles on your Sonic XL 4K 3D Printer.Read More